EbioJosh/Application-Test/README.md

 # Raspberry Pi Hardware Appliance

-A Flask-based embedded system for RFID authentication with thermal printing capabilities.
+A Flask-based embedded system for RFID authentication with thermal printing capabilities and web interface.

 ## Features
 - RFID authentication with PIN validation